Him188/Notes-for-CAIE/ComputerScience/ProcessorFundamental.md

 | CIR   | Current instruction register | holds the instruction that is to be executed                                                                      |

 ![](.ProcessorFundamental_images/3715043a.png)

+#### Benefits of using USB \[2\]
+- It's nearly impossible to wrongly connect a device
+- supported by many operating systems
+- automatically detected and configures when attached
+- has became a industrial standard

 #### How to read content